felliix/store-front-fashion/README.md

 ## Change-log

-A brief summary of each [FastBuy for Managers](https://github.com/Bruno-Furtado/fastbuy-app) release can be found on the [releases](https://github.com/Bruno-Furtado/fastbuy-app/releases).
+A brief summary of each [FastBuy](https://github.com/Bruno-Furtado/fastbuy-app) release can be found on the [releases](https://github.com/Bruno-Furtado/fastbuy-app/releases).

 ## License